 Thank you for so many Seasons of Love.

 Some of you might know the song “Seasons of Love” from the musical Rent.
-As we begin to celebrate Lowell Community Health Center’s 50th anniversary, I find myself humming that tune from time to time.
-The opening lyrics seem particularly apt when talking, as we will be over the coming year, about time, and legacy, and impact.
+As we celebrate Lowell Community Health Center’s 50th anniversary, I find myself humming that tune from time to time.
+The opening lyrics seem particularly apt when talking, as we have been over the past year, about time, and legacy, and impact.
 The song opens by asking:

 Five hundred twenty-five thousand Six hundred minutes…How do you measure a year?